-At first glance, Lan Su Chinese Garden seems oddly out of place in such an artisan city but that’s what makes it kinda great.
-It’s this whole other universe inside a city that already operates like another universe.
-Tickets are $10 a piece for adults making it an inexpensive tourist attraction you should definitely take advantage of next time you’re in Portland.
+At first glance, Lan Su Chinese Garden seems oddly out of place in such an artisan city but that’s what makes it kind of great.
+It’s this whole other universe tucked inside a city that already operates like another universe.
+Tickets are $10 a piece for adults making it an inexpensive tourist attraction you should definitely take advantage of next time you’re in Portland, Oregon.

 It’s a stunning backdrop.
 Not only is there a charming pond with catfish, but there are also these giant flowers and dragons plastered in the center of the water.
 We saw a group of people planted in the seating areas along the walkways looking out toward the water and I was curious as to whether or not these giant objects glided over the water in some sort of show.
 It doesn’t, and people were waiting to see their children perform a customary dance which was adorable.